-What are the 10 most venomous animals on earth?
+What are the 10 most venomous animals in the world?
 To answer the question, let’s first define “most venomous.”
 After all, some folks may calculate venomosity using a potency-versus-size calculation; others may focus on victim statistics across the animal kingdom.
 However, for our purposes, “most venomous” means “venomous animals most dangerous to humans.”

-Now that we’ve surveyed the landscape, let’s explore the 10 most venomous animals that Mother Nature packed with dangerous loads for personal protection.
+Now that we’ve surveyed the landscape, let’s explore the most venomous animal in the world that Mother Nature has packed with dangerous loads for personal protection.

 Most Venomous Spider in the World: Funnel-Web Spider